Emission photon statistics in collectively interacting dipole atom arrays in the low-intensity limit: Results

 Unlike in Sec. \ref{sec:DetectAlpha}, this effect does not depend on reaching steady state and can also be observed when the excitations are short pulses.
 This can be utilized in applications where single photon pulses are required.
 If the system is configured to be in a $g^{(2)}(0)$ minima, the two-photon emission probability can be highly suppressed while also allowing for an increase in the intensity of the incident light.

 To get an intuition behind this phenomenon, we can study the simple case with two atoms.
+A similar concept has also been studied experimentally in Ref. \cite{wrv2020}.
 The eigenmodes of the system are $|+\rangle = (|eg\rangle + |ge\rangle)/\sqrt{2}$ and $|-\rangle = (|eg\rangle - |ge\rangle)/\sqrt{2}$.
 By interfering two modes with an arbitrary relative phase, the minima of $\langle ee\rangle$ occurs when the modes cancel out on one atom and only the other atom interacts with the incident light.
 This means that the phase controls whether the incident light interacts with one or two atoms.
 While this seems simple, the situation becomes nontrivial when many atoms are involved, and the level of nonlinearity can be changed on a much larger scale.

 Similarly, when there are many atoms, the interference controls the populations in the different double-excitation eigenmodes.
 However, the caveat is that having a beam that can address or detect individual eigenmodes becomes difficult.
 In some cases, the variation in the spatial part of the eigenmode becomes so fast that the mode becomes dark and cannot be simply accessed with optical beams.
 Therefore, we need systems that are similar, yet have a greater degree of control than free space atoms.